checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 ![private location key](/docs/images/private-locations/private_location_key.png)

-8) You now see your new private location in the list with no agents installed.
+8) You now see your new Private Location in the list with no Checkly Agents installed.

 ![private location added](/docs/images/private-locations/private_location_added.png)